-The City of Clearwater worked diligently to meet the first year goals as identified in the 2016/2017 - 2019/2020 Consolidated Plan.
+The City of Clearwater worked dilgently to meet the first year goals as identified in the 2016/2017 - 2019/2020 Consolidated Plan.
 The City made modest progress in meeting the affordable housing goals.
-One of the major obstacles is the availablity of land and/or housing stock for affordable housing.
-The City will continue to work with its housing partners to identify land purchase opportunities for affordable housing.

-For the category Number of Homeless Households Provided Affordable Housing; the City exceeded the goal established in the Consolidated Plan.
-However, 816 individuals served is slightly less than individuals served last year.
+One of the major obstables is the availablity of land and/or housing stock for affordable housing.
+The City will continue to work with its housing partners to identify land and work the partners in securing the proprty for affordable housing.
+In the category of the number of homeless households to be provide affordable housing, the City had exceeded the goal established in the Consolidated Plan.
+However, the number (816) is slightly less than the number accomplished last year.